Washington-Erving Motorsports: Car No. 50 History

 In 1998, the team failed to qualify for the first two races of the season with Jimmy Foster.
 Foster managed to qualify for four of the next five races, plus the Milwaukee race.
 The team then rotated through nine more drivers.
 Andy Houston, Dennis Setzer, Jimmy Kitchens, Nathan Buttke, and Joe Buford each made one start.
 Stanton Barrett made two starts for the team, while Jeff Green and Mike Wallace made three apiece.
 Dave Rezendes made five starts for the team.
 The team recorded no wins, top five or top ten finishes during that season.

 In 1999, Mark Green drove the entire schedule for the team.
 He failed to qualify for two races.
 Green failed to finish seven races, two due to crashes and five due to mechanical mishaps.
 He recorded one top ten finish, a tenth at Atlanta Motor Speedway.
 Green and the team parted ways after the 1999 season.

 In 2000, the team started out with plans to run the entire season with Tony Roper.
 However, the team disbanded after Dr Pepper pulled its sponsorship after Roper qualified for only three of the first twelve races.

+Due to the amount of DNQs, Roper would quit and later raced for MB Motorsports in the Truck Series, where in October 13th, would crash at Texas Motor Speedway and pass away from his injuries the next day.